godotengine/godot-docs/tutorials/physics/kinematic_character_2d.rst

 and right when touching the directional keys.
 Remember that the values being used (for speed at least) are pixels/second.

-This adds support for walking when pressing left and right:
+This adds basic support for walking when pressing left and right:

 .. tabs::
  .. code-tab:: gdscript GDScript